Callumf55/IPA_gui_app/README.md

 ## Installation

+### App Installation

+The easiest way to install the tool is via the link

 First the IPA tool and it's dependencies should be installed accoring to https://github.com/francescodc87/ipaPy2/blob/main/README.ipynb

 ### 1. Clone the repository